nieuwsbrief

 19. Test, measure and optimize

-It' s essential to test your newsletters before sending them out.
-Feel free to send a template to yourself and a few colleagues and ask for feedback.
-This allows you to check how user-friendly your newsletter really is.
-In addition, you must also always perform A/B tests.
-By making minor adjustments and by observing the results, you can also make adjustments where necessary.
+It is imperative to test your newsletters before sending them out.
+Feel free to send a template to yourself and some colleagues and ask for feedback.
+This will allow you to check how mobile-friendly or user-friendly your newsletter is.
+In addition, you should also always perform A/B testing.
+By continuously testing variations on your newsletter (headline, preheader, images, ...) you will gradually get the right input to improve the results of your email campaigns.

-Would you like to receive more advice to achieve more success with your online shop or website?
-Would you like to know more about e-commerce and the digital services PHPro can offer you?
+Would you like to get more tips to achieve more success with your webshop or website?
+Would you like to learn more about e-commerce and the digital services PHPro can help you with?